Pablro/svm/README.md

 # svm
-this repository has all my svm code of mtalab for my report
+this repository has all my svm(support vector machine) code of mtalab for my report